Popular Similan Islands liveaboards Explore all liveaboards

 - 9.3 Superb

 What To Expect On a Similan Islands Liveaboard

-Liveaboards in Similan Islands will take divers to the most well known dive areas in the amazing dive destination of Thailand.
+Liveaboards in Similan Islands will take divers to the most well-known dive areas in the amazing dive destination of Thailand.
 The Similan Islands are ranked as one of the top dive destinations in the world.
 Made up of 9 granite islands, located 100 km Northwest of Phuket and 65km offshore from Phang Nga Province in the Andaman Sea, the Similan Islands were declared a National Park in 1982 and offer scuba divers exceptional diving adventures.
 Similan Island liveaboards will visit dive sites that feature varied landscapes and vibrant marine life.
 Massive boulders, caves, reefs and passages are home to over 500 species of hard and soft corals and astonishing pelagic life.
 The East Coast boasts exceptional visibility and weak to moderate currents while the West Coast waters are deeper with stronger currents.
-With such varied dive sites, the best way to enjoy the Similan Islands is on a premier liveaboard.
+With such varied dive sites, the best way to enjoy the Similan Islands is on a premier dive liveaboard.